 Joey's performance work has been featured at Mount Holyoke's Fall Faculty Dance (2016 with Paul Matteson, 2017 with Shakia Johnson , and 2019 with Barbie Diewald), Senior (2017), and Student (2018) dance concerts.
 He's also been taught by J9 and Yanis Marshall at the Broadway Dance Center in NYC.
 Joey showcased his first choreographed piece in April 2018 at Mount Holyoke's student concert Affinity with Off the Air .
 Spring of 2019, he started choreographing dances for film sets as seen in Martin Eden.
 During this time, they worked alongside Wellesley student photographer, Taylor Balfour, in preparation for their research for their capstone performance which focused on contorting the theater apparatus in light of political, communal, and institutional perspective tied in with the identities that our bodies and histories hold.
 This piece showcased at Mount Holyoke College Senior dance concert, Prime Departure, on March 11th- one month earlier due to the COVID-19 crisis.
 Now, along side camera operating, she choreographs for film behind the camera and continues the practice through capoeira.

-For more information or interest in hire, feel free to get in touch.
+For more information or interest of hire, feel free to get in touch.

 Using Format